irahatam/build-a-website/README.md

-# baw-su-club-20
+# build a website
- Repo for Build a Website I - Eng Class Gen G Summer Club 2020

- Mentor: Matahari K Herwin
+Build a Website resource page for rookies

+Originally created and compiled by Matahari for Summer 2020 Club

+*Will be updated soon for Winter Club*